 The Pump Overview page show side by side graphs of every pump.
+By default up to 6 graphs are displaying chart readings of the past 7 days.
 The main goal is to provide an at-a-glance indication if pumps are operating near the expected range of values.
 Particularly useful to quickly spot pumps that are beginning to fail, or are operating in an inefficient manner.
 Pumps are configured in the Pump Configuration page.

 To see the details of each pump, please click directly on the title of the pump graph (with pumps name).